eLupins/Quake2Mod/README.txt

 1. Blaster was modified into a "melee" weapon.
 The blaster is what the user MUST be using in order to tag other players.
 Death by any other means will not change a player's status.
 2. Player gains points through becoming "it."
 Player cannot lose points by suicide.
 3. "It" player receives god mode ability.
+4. All other players receive quad ability to defend themselves.
-4. When opening the user's stats in Deathmatch (F2), the UI will notify the player whether they are "it" or not.
+5. When opening the user's stats in Deathmatch (F2), the UI will notify the player whether they are "it" or not.